 EU General Data Protection Regulation (GDPR)

-Data protection is becoming a vital component in doing day to day business.
-The GDPR initiative was not the first privacy initiative in the marketplace, but to date, it has been the most significant driving force in the understanding and managing of individuals data and their data rights.
+Data protection is becoming vital in day-to-day business.
+Although the GDPR initiative is not the first privacy initiative in the marketplace, to date - it has been the most significant driving force in the understanding and managing of individuals’ data and their data rights.

-To move the needle and get attention the EU states now allows the member states to apply fines.
-These fines include a maximum penalty of up to 4% of annual global turnover for breaching GDPR or €20 Million.
-The directive also expressed the desire for ease and a ‘one-stop-shop” to administer, much of how this will happen is to date still “up in the air” as to how to administer of this program.
+To move the needle and get attention, the EU allows its member states to apply fines, which include a maximum penalty of up to 4% of annual global turnover for breaching GDPR or €20 Million.
+The directive also expresses the desire for ease and a “one-stop-shop” to administer.

-Zonos delivers releasing industry-leading privacy technology ensuring that the shoppers and merchants have control of their data and processes, meeting the framework of the EU GDPR.
+Zonos delivers industry-leading privacy technology to ensure shoppers and merchants have control of their data and processes - meeting the framework of the EU GDPR.

 Zonos goals for your business continue to be:

 - Give you control over the global supply chain